indrajra/sunbird-actor-ref/sunbird-actor/README.md

     recommended for production use.
 The original Message.proto used by the protoc (protobuf compiler) is also available in the root of this library directory.

+3. Router

+ /Router is a special actor created by the library that helps in routing messages.
+Even if there are no actors configured in the system, there will be a /Router.
+So, supply a dispatcher configuration for this actor for sure.
+All the other actors and /Router are siblings (not hierarchical).

 ### Example
 * [System1-example] (https://github.com/indrajra/sunbird-actor-ref/tree/master/system1-example)